-Sandersville/Madison/Gray Campuses
+Sandersville & Madison Campuses

-The GMC Milledgeville Campus operates Extension Center programs in Gray, Sandersville and Madison, Georgia.
-These centers offer GMC students in Washington County, Morgan County, Jones County, and the surrounding areas the opportunity to earn an Associate Degree at a center closer to home.
+The GMC Milledgeville Campus operates Extension Center programs in Sandersville and Madison, Georgia.
+These centers offer GMC students in Washington County, Morgan County and the surrounding areas the opportunity to earn an Associate Degree at a center closer to home.
 Many students in the GMC Extension programs are non-traditional students, who typically have been out of high school for a number of years and are employed full-time.
 The Extension Center programs are designed to assist students in meeting their educational goals with class schedules that allow students to work around full-time employment.
 The class offerings follow the core curriculum and degree programs as outlined in this catalog.
-During registration at each center, the Extension Center staff, academic advisors, and staff from the Financial Aid and Business offices from the Milledgeville Campus meet with students at the centers to assist them in completing the registration process.
-Each center has a coordinator to provide services to the students in the community on a daily basis.
+During registration at each center, the director, academic advisors, and staff from the Financial Aid and Business offices from the Milledgeville Campus meet with students at the centers to assist them in completing the registration process.
+Each center has a director to provide services to the students in the community on a daily basis.

-The Sandersville classrooms are located at 415 Industrial Avenue, Sandersville, Georgia in the Carter Building, which is about a quarter mile east of Highway 15 and behind the Dairy Lane.
-Evening classes are offered four evenings a week.
+The Sandersville classrooms are located at 415 Industrial Avenue, Sandersville, Georgia, which is about a quarter mile east of Highway 15.
+Classes are offered four evenings a week and on weekends.

-The Madison classes are located in the Morgan County

-High School complex at 1231 College Drive, Madison, Georgia.
+The Madison classes are located in the Morgan County High School complex at 1231 College Drive, Madison, Georgia.
 The site is about one half mile north of the Highway 441 Bypass.
 Classes are offered four evenings a week.